mkopylec/charon-spring-boot-starter/README.md

 Also note that the `reverse-proxy.mappings` property's value is a list, therefore more mappings can be set.

 ## Advanced usage
 The starter can be configured in many ways.
-This can be done by configuration properties in _application.yml_ file or by creating Spring beans.
+This can be done via configuration properties in _application.yml_ file or by creating Spring beans.

 ### Mapped path stripping
 By default the mapped path is stripped from the forward request URL.